vatesfr/xen-orchestra/docs/cloudinit.md

 # CloudInit

-> CloudInit support is available from 4.11 release
+> CloudInit support is available in the 4.11 release and higher

-Cloud-init is a program "that handles early initialization of a cloud instance"[^n].
+Cloud-init is a program "that handles the early initialization of a cloud instance"[^n].
 In other words, you can, on a "cloud-init"-ready template VM, pass a lot of data at first boot:

-* setting hostname
+* setting the hostname
 * add ssh keys
-* grow automatically the file system
+* automatically grow the file system
 * create users
 * and a lot more!

 This tool is pretty standard and used everywhere.
 A lot of existing cloud templates are using it.

-So it means customizing very easily your VM when you create it from a compatible template.
+So it means very easily customizing your VM when you create it from a compatible template.
 It brings you closer to the "instance" principle, like in Amazon cloud or OpenStack.

-## Requirement
+## Requirements

 You only need to use a template of a VM with CloudInit installed inside it.
 [Check this blog post to learn how to install CloudInit](https://xen-orchestra.com/blog/centos-cloud-template-for-xenserver/).